Kent State shootings: Guardsmen's reasons for opening fire

-After the shootings
+Reaction

 The shooting enraged the crowd of protesting students, with some of them preparing to attack the National Guard.
 Several hundred students sat down in the Commons, demanding to know why the guardsmen opened fire.
 An officer told the sitting students: "disperse or we will shoot again".
 Student photographer John Filo also recalled guardsmen telling lingering students that they would shoot again if the students did not disperse.
 The commander of the National Guard also warned faculty members that the students must disperse immediately.
 Some faculty members, led by geology professor and faculty marshal Glenn Frank, pleaded with the students to leave the Commons to avoid any further escalation of the confrontation, with Frank telling the students:I don't care whether you've never listened to anyone before in your lives.
 I am begging you right now.
 If you don't disperse right now, they're going to move in, and it can only be a slaughter.
 Would you please listen to me?
 Jesus Christ, I don't want to be a part of this ... !

 After Professor Frank's intervention, students left the area, and ambulances moved in to attend to the victims.
 Frank's son, who was present, said, "He absolutely saved my life and hundreds of others".